iqbalbadar/BlockChain_Demo/README.md

+In order to figure out how to use the blockchain just type python main.py -h to see the commands

 This is currently a blockchain simulation I am writing in python.

 I wanted to understand how blockchain works, so I have all the basic implementation of blockchain down.